hariharsubramanyam/sharding_algorithm/README.md

 I'm getting sleepy and I'm not exactly sure how to approach this proof right now :) I may come back to it at a later date.
 But until then, it might be fun to leave it as an exercise to the reader. ;)

+You may find it handy to use the following property:

+**After a group receives a shard, it never donates a shard**